 The county's average new case rate needs to fall to 7 per 100,000 residents in order to move out of the state's restrictive “purple'' tier.
 That equates to roughly 700 new cases per day -- well below the 1,645 reported Wednesday.

-Ferrer noted that the county's recent daily average case numbers have fallen to levels not seen in late April and early May, so Wednesday's spike could prove to be an anomaly, so health officials will be closely watching testing results in the coming days.
+Ferrer noted that the county's recent daily average case numbers have fallen to levels not seen in late April and early May, so Wednesday's spike could prove to be an anomaly and health officials will be closely watching testing results in the coming days.

 “We need to continue to try to reduce our case numbers, and we do this by protecting workers, wearing our cloth face coverings, maintaining a 6-foot distance and washing our hands,'' she said.
 “This would be the way we have in front of us now to reduce transmission rates even while we reopen additional sectors.''